 DIFFICULTY SCALE FOR A WALKING TOUR

-Level 1: You have already walked for a half-day or a day.
+Level 1: You are already able to walk at an easy pace for a half-day or a day.
 The tour is reasonably flat with routes of 15km maximum.

-Level 2: You walk regularly at least twice a month, you are not afraid of hills.
-You are ready to walk between 15 and 25 km per day.
+Level 2: You walk regularly at least twice a week, you are not afraid of hills.
+You are able to walk between 15 and 25 km per day.

 Level 3: You regularly hike and you are fit.
 You are used to daily walks on uneven ground.
 You know how to read a map.
-Your daily route can go up to 30 km with an altitude of up to 1000m.
+Your daily route can go up to 30 km a day with an altitude of up to 1000mtrs.

-Level 4: You are used to long walks for a several days.
-You can easily reach uneven and rocky ground.
-You aren’t afraid of high altitude, it can reach 1000 m per day and the daily distances can be longer than 30km.
+Level 4: You are used to long walks for several consecutive days.
+You can easily walk through rocky and uneven ground.
+You aren’t afraid of high altitude, it can reach 1000mtrs per day and the daily distances can be longer than 30km.

 DIFFICULTY SCALE FOR A BIKE TOUR

-Level 1: Easy biking in nearly flat landscape, some minor hills maybe on some days.
-You have already cycled for a half-day or a day.
+Level 1: Easy biking on nearly a flat landscape, some minor hills on some days but nothing too difficult.
+You are able to cycle for a half-day or a day at an easy pace.
 The daily distances will be between 15-30 km a day

 Level 3: Strenuous biking trips in hilly regions where climbs cannot be avoided.
 You are used to daily cycling.
-You have already been on cycling tours for a few days.
-You are ready to cycle between 35 and 60 km per day with slight difficulties.
+You have already been on cycling tours for a few days or have the required fitness to achieve this.
+You are able to cycle between 35 and 60 km per day with ease.

-Level 4: Serious and strenuous biking in mountainous regions, climbs are longer and steeper than level 3 tours.
-You often cycle for several days and can easily ride for long distances on different ground levels...
+Level 4: Serious and strenuous biking in mountainous regions, climbs are longer and steeper than on level 3 tours.
+You often cycle for several days consecutively and can easily ride for long distances on different ground levels...
+You are a true cycle enthusiast.

 Once you have found the right tour(s) for you, you can book in several ways: